Categories

 What is a Collective Bargaining Unit?

 Collective Bargaining Unit refers to the group of employees that are directly represented by a Union.
-In the case of the GEU it refers to all graduate Teaching Assistants at MSU as state labor laws deny graduate Research Assistants, Fellows, and Teaching Exempt the collective bargaining rights afforded other public employees.
+In the case of the GEU it refers to all graduate Teaching Assistants at MSU.
+Up until recently, state labor laws denied graduate Research Assistants (RAs), Fellows, and Teaching Exempt the collective bargaining rights afforded other public employees.
+While Research Assistants have always been an important part of GEU, this recent change in labor law means that RAs are now eligible for their own representation.
+If you are interested in learning more about RA organizing, contact geu@geuatmsu.org.

 As a graduate employee am I automatically enrolled in the union?